Jamesaay/Jamesaay/README.md

 ### Who am I

 I'm James O'Neill, a software developer from Ireland.
-Always coming up with new ideas and then procrastinating when implementing them.
+Always plotting new ideas and then pr.
 With over 4 years in the insurance software implementation industry using a wide variety of technology including Java and AWS.
-A forward thinking indvidual who craves for new knowledge each day and a great team-worker who keeps the mood in the team high while always thinking about the end goal.
-I aim to branch out from this area to tackle more diverse and fufiling projects within the app development and gaming industries.
+A forward thinking indvidual who craves for new knowledge each day and a great team-worker who keeps the mood in the team high while always having the end goal in mind.
+I aim to branch out from this area to tackle more diverse and fufiling projects within the mobile app development and gaming spheres.

 -------------
 ### Skills - Knowledgeable